remmi-toolbox/remmi-matlab/README.md

 * `remmi.vendors.BrukerPV` is a class for loading Bruker PV5 & PV6 data and
 parameter files
-* `remmi.vendors.Varian` is a class for loading Varian/Agilent data and parameter files
+* `remmi.vendors.Agilent` is a class for loading Varian/Agilent data and parameter files

 ## Helper functions